 Hi, my name is Simon!

-I would describe myself as a creative, curious, analytical, and detail-oriented developer and designer committed to understanding and realizing the holistic development process, from ideation, concept creation, prototyping, user studies, to both frontend and backend implementation, as well as testing and deployment.
+I focus on UX/UI, usability-, concept-, and product engineering, physical- and digital prototyping, as well as programming, web development- and design.
+I would describe myself as a creative, curious, analytical, and detail-oriented developer and designer committed to realizing the holistic development process, from ideation, concept creation, prototyping, user studies, to both frontend and backend implementation, as well as testing and deployment.
 I combine the creative knowledge of a designer with the critical thinking of a developer, enabling me to collaborate more effectively and bring concepts to life.
-Scroll down to explore the cards that represent my work and topics I'm interested in.
+Scroll down to explore my cards that represent my work and topics I'm interested in.

 x/y